MIGG-NTU/SeisTomo_Tutorials/_sources/computer/command-lines.rst.txt

 grep
 ++++

 `grep <https://man.linuxde.net/grep>`__ is a filter command for searching for a particular pattern of characters in a file, and displaying all lines that contain that pattern.
-Here we show an example that searches the lines containing ``Mw`` in a catalogue file.

 .. code-block:: console